shreepad-k/Offline-Atrribution-Causal-inference-modellig-/README.md

 Causal Inference Modelling
 The solution uses a three step process:
-i)  Identify a control group which in that case could be website sessions from another unaffected region ii) Using historical data from our advertising region, construct a model that predicts what would have happened in our advertising region during the campaign period if no action was taken.
-This is called the counterfactual iii) Compare this counterfactural prediction with the actual number of website sessions to calculate the actual uplift attributable to our TV commercial.
+i)  Identify a control group which in that case could be website sessions from another unaffected region.

+ii) Using historical data from our advertising region, construct a model that predicts what would have happened in our advertising region during the campaign period if no action was taken.
+This is called the counterfactual

+iii) Compare this counterfactural prediction with the actual number of website sessions to calculate the actual uplift attributable to our TV commercial.

 ### Plot the output: